 Canada's current binding framework for AI-adjacent obligations is PIPEDA, enforced by the Office of the Privacy Commissioner (OPC).
 PIPEDA's consent, purpose limitation, and safeguard requirements apply to AI systems that process personal information about Canadians.
 Quebec's Law 25 has added stronger automated decision-making obligations for businesses operating in Quebec.

-Bill C-27 proposes to replace PIPEDA with a new Consumer Privacy Protection Act and to create the Artificial Intelligence and Data Act (AIDA).
-The first proposed Canadian AI-specific legislation.
-AIDA would impose risk assessment and human oversight requirements on high-impact AI systems.
-The bill's status should be verified directly at parl.ca.
+Bill C-27, which would have replaced PIPEDA with a new Consumer Privacy Protection Act and created the Artificial Intelligence and Data Act (AIDA), died on the order paper when Parliament was prorogued in January 2025 and was not re-tabled after the April 2025 election.
+AIDA would have imposed risk assessment and human oversight requirements on high-impact AI systems, but Canada currently has no federal AI-specific legislation in force or before Parliament.
+Status should be verified directly at parl.ca.

 Full explainer: AI Governance in Canada